givenscj/Vector-Search-AI-Assistant/Search/readme.md

 The provided ARM or Bicep Template will provision the following resources:
-1. Azure Cosmos DB account with database and container at 400 RU/s.
-This can optionally be configured to run on the Cosmos DB free tier if available for your subscription.
+1. Azure Database for PostgreSQL Flexible Server.
 1. Azure App service.
 This will be configured for CI/CD to your forked GitHub repository.
 This service can also be configured to run on App Service free tier.
 1. Azure Open AI account.
 You must also specify a name for the deployment of the "text-davinci-003" model which is used by this application.

 Note: You must have access to Azure Open AI service from your subscription before attempting to deploy this application.

-All connection information for Azure Cosmos DB and Open AI is zero-touch and injected as environment variables in the Azure App Service instance at deployment time.
+All connection information for PostgreSQL and Open AI is zero-touch and injected as environment variables in the Azure App Service instance at deployment time.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fcosmosdb-chatgpt%2Fmain%2Fazuredeploy.json)